-Knowing these surfaces would wear and need replacement, I intentionally screwed the ledges that support the trays to the chest’s sides so they can be removed and easily worked on with handplanes instead of gluing/doweling them in-place.
+Knowing these surfaces would wear and need replacement, however, your humble servant had the foresight to use screws to fasten the ledges that support the trays to the chest’s sides so they could be removed and easily worked on with handplanes instead of gluing/doweling them in-place.
 I highly recommend this design detail.

 The subject of “reversible adhesives” such as hide glue or starch glue is interesting, and relevant to repairability because such adhesives make non-destructive disassembly of wood joints possible.
-Unfortunately I have no experience with hide glue.
+Unfortunately I have no experience with hide glue and so cannot comment.